trubadur-app/trubadur/README.md

 If you know how to work with Github and JSON, you can make changes to [this file](https://github.com/trubadur-app/trubadur-source/blob/master/src/frontend/javascripts/song-text-parse/music-theory/music-theory-data.js) directly and submit a merge request to the `trubadur-source` repository.

+## Changelog

+The changelog explaining what each new version contains can be found [here](https://github.com/trubadur-app/trubadur-source/blob/master/CHANGELOG.md).

 ## Code

 The code for the Trubadur software can be found [here](https://github.com/trubadur-app/trubadur-source).